Accessible Arts

 (651) 539-2657

-If you have questions about the technical aspects of the online application form, or about how to submit the online forms, please send an e-mail message to:
+If you have questions about the technical aspects of the online application forms, or questions about electronic submission, please e-mail the Arts Board at:

 Chris Berry, grants management systems administrator